Survival Analysis with Graph-Based Regularization for Predictors: Introduction

 \section{Introduction}

+Survival analysis, a branch of statistics that deals with the analysis of time-to-event data, is a fundamental tool across various disciplines \cite{lai-book-survival,klein2003survival}.
+It has been used in various domains such as healthcare \citep{newcombe2017weibull,duan2018bayesian}, medical prognostic \citep{ohno2001modeling}, and manufacturing \citep{de2021data}.
+In such scenarios, the feature vector tends to be high-dimensional, and the variables tend to have complex correlations.
+This work studies variable selection in survival analysis with correlated covariates.
+This is a fundamental problem in predictive modeling: when the feature vector is high-dimensional, it is crucial to select a subset of significant variables for model interpretation and predictability \citep{hastie2015statistical}.

-Variable selection is a fundamental problem in predictive modeling: when the feature vector is high-dimensional, it is important to select a subset of significant variables for model interpretation and predictability \citep{hastie2015statistical}.
-Variable selection arises in a wide range of applications, including genetics \citep{tachmazidou2010bayesian}, healthcare \citep{newcombe2017weibull,duan2018bayesian}, epidemiology \citep{greenland1989modeling,walter2009variable}, and so on.
-Variable selection is also of interest in survival analysis with high-dimensional covariates.
-For example, in organ transplantation, we are interested in knowing which variable is useful in predicting the post-transplant survival time of each patient.
+Variable selection arises in a wide range of applications, including genetics \citep{tachmazidou2010bayesian}, healthcare \citep{newcombe2017weibull,duan2018bayesian}, and epidemiology \citep{greenland1989modeling,walter2009variable}.
+For example, in organ transplantation, we are interested in knowing which variable is useful in predicting the post-transplant survival time of the patient.
 In such cases, efficient identification of the key variables will be useful for better decision-making.
-Variable selection has also been studied for survival analysis with $\ell_1$-regularizarion by \cite{fan2010high}.

-In various applications, variables are correlated, and the correlation structure can be modeled using a graph structure, e.g., from prior knowledge or pre-estimated.
-For instance, in medical problems, there can be certain correlation structures among the predicting variables (see, e.g., a real-data example illustrated in Fig. \ref{fig: deceased}).
-When such knowledge is available, incorporating it in variable selection may help to achieve more precise results.
-Instead of selecting individual variables, whenever a variable is selected, its neighbors are likely to be selected as well (as a group of variables).
+However, the variables tend to be highly correlated, and their mutual correlation can be represented by an undirected {\it graph} known from prior knowledge or estimated from data.
+For instance, a real-data example of the correlation structures among the predicting variables for the organ transplant dataset is illustrated in Figure \ref{fig: deceased}.
+When such prior structural knowledge is available, incorporating it in variable selection may yield more precise results \citep{yu2016sparse}.
+Instead of selecting individual variables, the graph structure enables us to utilize the neighborhood information to estimate or select the variables jointly.